-Between 1908 and 1913, America witnessed its first national debate over environmental preservation when the growing city of San Francisco, California proposed building a dam in the Hetch Hetchy Valley to provide a steady water supply.
-The Hetch Hetchy Valley was within Yosemite National Park, however, and protected by the federal government.
-It was therefore up to Congress to decide the fate of the valley.
-National opinion divided over the question of whether San Francisco should have the right to dam the valley, or if the land should be preserved from development
+Between 1908 and 1913, Congress debated whether to make a water resource available or preserve a wilderness when the growing city of San Francisco, California proposed building a dam in the Hetch Hetchy Valley to provide a steady water supply.
+The Hetch Hetchy Valley was within Yosemite National Park and protected by the federal government, leaving it up to Congress to decide the valley’s fate.
+National opinion divided between giving San Francisco the right to dam the valley and preserving the valley from development.

 At the heart of the debate was the conflict between conservationists, who held that the environment should be used in a conscientious manner to benefit society, and preservationists, who believed that nature should be protected, saved from human interference.
 Siding with the conservationists, San Francisco citizens argued that the reservoir was necessary for the health of their city.
 On the other side, preservationists, led by John Muir, argued that Congress should protect the Hetch Hetchy Valley from destruction.
 Muir and his allies believed that nature should be enjoyed for its beauty, and not merely used for its resources.

 Hundreds of individuals and organizations from across the country submitted petitions to Congress regarding the valley.
 These petitions, some of which are included below, bear witness to the birth of environmental activism as citizens weighed in, expressing multiple opinions about the proper use of National Park land and the relationship between local interests and national values.

 In the end, Congress passed legislation that enabled the creation of a dam in the Hetch Hetchy Valley.
 President Woodrow Wilson signed the bill into law on December 19, 1913.
 Although the preservationists lost this battle, the damming of the Hetch Hetchy Valley raised public awareness about the importance of preserving nature, and helped justify the creation of the National Park Service in 1916.